NC State Extension Publications

 Skip to Environmental Conditions for Disease

 Common rust development is favored by cool, moist conditions.
 Optimal conditions for development are temperatures of 61-77°F (16-25°C) and at least 6 hours of concurrent dew.
-Southern rust prefers warmer temperatures of 77-88°F (25-31°C).
-While common rust can develop in relatively early in the growing season, southern rust is more commonly seen later when temperatures are higher.
+Southern rust prefers warmer temperatures of 77-88°F (25-31°C) and at least 4 hours of concurrent dew.
+While common rust can develop relatively early in the growing season, southern rust is more commonly seen later when temperatures are higher.
 If hot, dry conditions occur, development of rusts will be slowed or stop completely, and can be easily confused with diseases like gray leaf spot.

 Management